The metastability of lipid vesicle shapes in uniaxial extensional flow: Acknowledgment

 \section{Acknowledgment}

-During this work we have benefited greatly from many profound and fruitful discussions with Professor V.V.
-Lebedev which are gratefully acknowledge.
-The investigation of stationary vesicle shapes in the extensional flow was supported by the Russian Science Foundation (Grant No. 23-72-30006), and the numerical simulating of the beginning stage of unbounded elongation dynamics was supported by the Ministry of Science and Higher Education of the Russian Federation (state assignment no. FFWR-2024-0014) of Landau Institute for Theoretical Physics of the RAS.
+During this work, we benefited greatly from many profound and fruitful discussions with Professor V.V.
+Lebedev, which are gratefully acknowledged.
+The investigation of stationary vesicle shapes in the extensional flow was supported by the Russian Science Foundation (Grant No. 23-72-30006).
+The numerical simulation of the beginning stage of unbounded elongation dynamics was supported by the Ministry of Science and Higher Education of the Russian Federation (state assignment no. FFWR-2024-0014) of Landau Institute for Theoretical Physics of the RAS.
+M.A.Sh. gratefully acknowledges the Foundation for the Advancement of Theoretical Physics and Mathematics ``BASIS'' for support which enabled the analytical results presented in Appendixes.